Xceptance/xlt-documentation/content/en/load-testing/Advanced/060-cloud-setup.md

 Do you want to create a managed instance group with the above configuration? [y/n] =>
 ```

-### Listing Running GC instances
+### Listing Running GCP instances

-To list running GC instances ({{< kbd >}}l{{</ kbd >}}), you first have to choose one or more regions from which to list machines.
-To select several regions, just seperate them by space, comma or semicolon.
-You will then be prompted to select a filter:
+To get a list of running GCP instances ({{< kbd >}}l{{</ kbd >}}), you have to select one or more regions first.
+To select multiple regions, just separate them by space, comma, or semicolon.
+You will then be prompted to select a filter to further refine the selection of machines to be displayed.

 ```text
 Filter instances by: